 Pros and Cons of Split Systems

 Split systems offer the greatest range of options.
-They are the most affordable HVAC system type, especially for replacement systems.
+Though heat pump systems, especially ground source heat pumps, tend to be more expensive, they are more cost-effective over the system's lifespan and thus a better investment, especially for replacement systems.
 Two-stage and modulating split systems optimize indoor climate control.
 The disadvantage is that traditional split systems require ductwork, so they are impractical where adding ductwork is too costly or impossible.

 Ductless Mini-Split Systems